Michael137/reasoned-soc/android/KERNEL.md

   - E.g., /Users/gardei/platform-tools/fastboot flashall -w
 - Fastboot operation not supported:
   - Flash the factory image for the operating system you are replacing and retry the fastboot flashall

+# Compiling code to run on an Android phone
+Here we describe the process of compiling C code, pushing the binary to an Android device and running it through ADB.

+1. Download the Android NDK
+2. See the [Linux compile.sh](./compile_and_run_linux.sh) or the [MacOS compile.sh](./compile_and_run_macos.sh) for the actual compilation/running the binary